 On behalf of the White House, I’m a failure and a joke.

 (The lights go off completely.
-Footage of a U.S. missile strike, e.g., April 7, 2017, on Syria [source].)
+Footage of a U.S. missile strike, e.g., April 7, 2017, on Syria [source].
+Footage of cable news coverage of rising pandemic death tolls.
+Footage of flooding.
+Footage of two bodies falling to the runway from a plane that is leaving the Kabul airport surrounded by crowds.
+Footage of wildfires.
+It is the end times.)

 (The OUTCASTS bring on the bathroom.
 They continue to lurk.
 Their music continues to resonate.
 THE BEAUTIFUL ONE pees distractedly.
 THE POWERFUL ONE enters.)